LAMENT FOR HIS BROTHER

 The Jewish man who wrote the poem above was born in 993, over a thousand years ago.
 How wonderful to know that the human heart never stops loving thru whatever Age or stage we may find ourselves.
 Like the last line says.
 ‘But until my last day, the fire of your loss will remain in my heart’!
 And that fire is part of what makes me write my blog!

 I have a lament too re: my son Marc.
 I still can’t believe the crime ever happened in part, my heart wants to hold onto him and is repulsed when the event comes to mind.
-My lament is about ‘separation’, that we are on a different plane of existence.
+My lament is about ‘separation’ as well, that we are on a different plane of existence.
 Marc’s still a great part of my day, my life but I still feel a twinge of resentment at times that I have to go thru this whole charade I’m going thru …. going thru the motions of life, writing a blog, living life after him.
 Can’t this stop and we go back to the way things used to be?

 My emotions can’t fully accept Marc’s on another plane, but my mind rests in ….